Dynamic-Mobile-Security/mdast-cli/README.md

 ### Firebase
-To download application from firebase platform you need to know some cookies for Google SSO authentication and project_id, app_id, app_code, api_key and file_extension parameters from firebase project.
+To download the application from firebase platform you need to know some cookies for Google SSO authentication and project_id, app_id, app_code, api_key and file_extension parameters from firebase project.
 You need to select the `--distribution_system firebase` and specify mandatory parameters.

-First you should log in via Google SSO to [Firebase](https://console.firebase.google.com/u/0/) and get necessary cookies from your Chrome session local storage(F12 -> Application -> Cookies)
+First, you should log in via Google SSO to [Firebase](https://console.firebase.google.com/u/0/) and get necessary cookies from your Chrome session local storage(F12 -> Application -> Cookies)
 And copy SID, SSID, APISID, SAPISID, HSID to your launch command.
-Lifetime of them are 2 years, so you don't have to do it often :)
+The lifetime of them are 2 years, so you don't have to do it often :)

 Screenshot of cookie storage:
 ![cookie_storage](https://user-images.githubusercontent.com/46852358/149788352-d453dd78-547f-4989-8132-b94a6f020a81.png)